vapier/ncompress/README.md

 Send comments, complaints and especially patches relating to
     https://github.com/vapier/ncompress/issues

+# Licensing

+The ncompress code is released into the public domain.
+See the [UNLICENSE](UNLICENSE) file for more details.

 # Remarks

 - Build is a bourne shell script.
 On some system it is necessary to type